Buying Opinions: Introduction

 \section{Introduction}

-There are many instances in which decision makers buy advice.
-Investors pay for stock picks, politicians employ advisors, bettors at the race track ask for winners, and executives in firms appoint subordinates to suggest policies and actions.
-In some situations this advice can be backed up with hard, verifiable, evidence; whereas in others advice is merely cheap talk and is supported only by the advisor's incentives.
+People buy advice: investors pay for stock picks, politicians and executives in firms employ advisors, and bettors at the race track ask for winners.
+In some situations this advice can be backed up with hard, verifiable evidence; whereas in others advice is merely cheap talk and honesty is supported only by the advisor's incentives to be truthful.
+This paper studies the latter situation: we analyze a contracting problem in which a principal hires an agent to acquire unverifiable evidence, which cannot be credibly disclosed or contracted upon.\footnote{This is the key difference between this paper and \cite{rappoport2017incentivizing}, who explore a similar problem but specify that evidence is observable and contractible.}

-We analyze a contracting problem in which a principal hires an agent to acquire information.
-We focus on the situation in which the evidence an agent acquires is unverifiable and cannot be credibly disclosed (or contracted upon).
-That is, the agent merely provides advice to the principal.
-The principal may; however, condition the agent's remuneration on both the realized state and the agent's report.
-Equivalently, the principal offers the agent a menu of state dependent lotteries from which the agent selects once she has acquired information.